Mohammad-mo-02/Cyber-Physical-Security-Labs/README.md

 This repository documents a series of practical cybersecurity experiments conducted as part of my MSc Cybersecurity studies.
 The project focuses on the security challenges present within Cyber-Physical Systems (CPS), where digital networks interact with physical devices, industrial infrastructure, and remotely managed systems.

 Cyber-physical environments introduce complex security risks due to the integration of embedded devices, remote connectivity, and distributed operational systems.
-Attackers frequently target these environments through credential attacks, network exploitation, and protocol vulnerabilities in order to gain unauthorised access or disrupt system availability.
+Attackers frequently target these environments through credential attacks, network exploitation, and protocol vulnerabilities in order to gain unauthorised access or disrupt system availability.Cyber-physical infrastructures frequently rely on remote administration services, network routing infrastructure, and distributed monitoring systems, making them vulnerable to credential attacks, protocol exploitation, and network-level intrusion attempts.

 This project investigates these threats through controlled laboratory experiments that simulate real-world attack behaviour and evaluate defensive security mechanisms.
 The work combines offensive security testing with defensive infrastructure deployment to analyse how cyber-physical systems can be protected against common network-based attacks.

 The laboratory exercises presented in this repository cover several key security domains including attack simulation, network traffic analysis, firewall configuration, encrypted communication deployment, and intrusion detection engineering.

-Cyber-physical infrastructures frequently rely on remote administration services, network routing infrastructure, and distributed monitoring systems, making them vulnerable to credential attacks, protocol exploitation, and network-level intrusion attempts.
 ---

 # Research Objectives